Get answers to all your questions, like:

 The most common reason for tank leaks is the material the tank is made of.
 Before 1988, a majority of tanks were made of bare steel.
 When buried in the soil unprotected, that steel can corrode over time, which causes leaks to happen.

 An estimated 1.2 million underground storage tanks nationwide are a concern.

 However, there's more than just a little rust to worry about when it comes to your tank.
-Other common causes for seepage include:

 - Decay or frost shift

 - Overfilling of tanks